Wisconsin Wild Ginseng Program

 - Only from September 1 - November 1, and

 - Only with the permission of the land owner or public land manager.
 Note; Harvest is prohibited on any State-owned or administered land.
-Wild ginseng harvest is prohibited on most lands managed by federal, county, or local units of government; contact the applicable property manager for detailed regulations. and
+Wild ginseng harvest is prohibited on most lands managed by the federal, county, or local units of government; contact the applicable property manager for detailed regulations. and

 - Only in accordance with all other Wisconsin wild ginseng laws found in s.
 29.611, Wisconsin Statutes and ch.
 NR 28, Wisconsin Administrative Code